Stockholm, Sweden, is heralded as one of the most beautiful cities in the world with its mix of old-world charm and modern attractions.

-The Stockholm Palace, or the Royal Palace, is the official residence and major royal palace of the Swedish monarch, and a UNESCO World Heritage site.
-This palace was built during the 18th-century and is one of the largest in Europe with over 600 rooms, chapels, stables, and museums.
+A UNESCO World Heritage site, this Italian Baroque-style palace was built during the 18th century and is one of the largest in Europe with over 600 rooms, chapels, stables, and museums.

-Whilst you’re here, catch the daily changing of the guard and the parade of soldiers.
+Whilst you’re there, catch the daily changing of the guard at 12:15 (or 13:15 on Sunday) and the parade of soldiers.

 The City Hall was built between 1911-1923 and is regarded as the country’s leading example of national romanticism in architecture.